-- 2. Will the CCWF reduce groundwater discharge from Chino-North to the PBMZ past the desalter well field west of Chino-I Desalter Well 5 to the de minimis threshold of 1,000 acre-feet/yr or less? - 3.
+- 1. Will hydraulic control of groundwater from Chino-North be maintained east of Chino-I Desalter Well 5? - 2.
+Will the CCWF reduce groundwater discharge from Chino-North to the PBMZ past the desalter well field west of Chino-I Desalter Well 5 to the de minimis threshold of 1,000 acre-feet/yr or less? - 3.
 Will the impact of groundwater discharge from Chino-North to the PBMZ that becomes rising groundwater on the surface-water quality in the Santa Ana River remain de minimis?